How to build bus...

 If there's one piece of advice to offer on how to build business credit, it's that it's a marathon, not a race.
 The older the credit line, the better.
 Keep existing credit accounts open because as your accounts age, your creditworthiness improves.

-You may want to want to see immediate results on your credit report because building business credit has so many positive effects.
+You may want to see immediate results on your credit report because building business credit has so many positive effects.
 But the truth is that updates, like adding new trade lines, may not appear for up to two months.
 In the meantime, keep debt low and review your reports.

 10. Monitor your business credit reports and business credit scores.

-No one has as much of an incentive as you do to review your business credit data—each of the credit agencies has over 200 million active files to manage.
+No one has as much of an incentive as you do to review your business credit data — each of the credit agencies has over 200 million active files to manage.

 Just like your personal credit reports, you can get a business credit report, but they are not generally free.
 There are free services, like CreditSignal and Nav, that let you monitor your score and see report summaries.
 This isn't the same thing as your full credit report.
 You will, however, get alerts when your score changes.

 As your credit improvement strategy takes shape, follow your business credit scores.
 We've written a detailed guide explaining good business credit scores for Dun & Bradstreet, Experian, Equifax, and FICO, and how to improve each.